 Read More: Best Computer Monitors 2018

 For this alone the Samsung UE590 would already get my love, but it also backs it up with a few unique features like Picture-in-Picture and Samsung’s own “Magic Angle” setting, which alters the lighting of the screen depending on how the display itself is positioned.
 This is so you always get the best picture quality possible if you have this monitor off to the side of your main display, or the aforementioned low profile on your desk becomes too much of an issue.
+In other words, better viewing angles.
+The right viewing angle gives you the best image.
 All you need to do is set the Magic Angle, and any color distortion you might see is automatically corrected for.

 In our tests using Datacolor’s Spyder5Elite Pro calibration tool on the Samsung UE590, we achieved results that were just about in line with what you’d want out of a 4K gaming display, though they might be ever so slightly underwhelming for those who need a monitor that can swap between a round of Battlefield and a day working in Photoshop on the fly.